cosmos72/hyperluminal-mem/README.md

 Status
 ------

-As of December 2013, Superluminal-DB is being written by Massimiliano Ghilardi and is in the early-implementation stage, not yet ready for general use.
+As of December 2013, Hyperluminal-DB is being written by Massimiliano Ghilardi and is in the early-implementation stage, not yet ready for general use.

 Legal
 -----

-Superluminal-DB is released under the terms of the [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl-3.0.html), known as the GPLv3.
+Hyperluminal-DB is released under the terms of the [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl-3.0.html), known as the GPLv3.